oattao123/Melody_music/README.md

     Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see Melody_music in action.
 The application will automatically reload as you make changes to the code.

-## Editing the Project

-You can start customizing Melody_music by editing the `app/page.tsx` file.
-Any changes you make to this file will automatically update the page, thanks to Next.js's hot-reloading feature.

-This project also utilizes [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to optimize and load Inter, a custom Google Font, ensuring a sleek and modern look for your application.

 ## Project Structure